- CCRI’s Definition of an Educated Person

 Participation in the Honors Program provides students an opportunity to acquire additional knowledge and skills.
 Students and faculty work together as “colleagues in learning” – a cooperative spirit that reflects the fundamental purpose of the academic community.
 In addition, the student’s official transcript will reflect all honors credits.
 These unique designations on the transcripts not only promote transfer to four-year institutions, but also can lend an advantage with regard to competitive status in the workplace.
 An extra half credit is available for honors projects integrated into existing course sections.
 Students who complete four honors projects or more at CCRI will receive special recognition at the graduation ceremony.

-The consortium consists of more than 100 two and four-year public and private colleges and universities (some of which are sponsors) that cooperate to offer students study abroad opportunities each year.
+The consortium consists of two- and four-year public and private colleges and universities (some of which are sponsors) that cooperate to offer students study abroad opportunities each year.
 A wide range of academic programs is offered.
 Except for language studies, most courses are taught in English.
 All programs are accredited and approved by the college and the consortium.
 Study abroad programs are available for a semester, full-year or summer.

-For more information, call Deborah Notarianni-Girard, Ph.D. at 401-825-2254 or visit the Foreign Languages and Cultures website.
+For more information, call Deborah Notarianni-Girard, Ph.D. at 401-825-2254 or visit the World Languages and Cultures website.

 Students may be eligible for financial aid.
 Call 401-825-2468 for more information.